groundhoggwp/groundhogg/README.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 == Changelog ==

+= 4.2.4 (2025-08-12) =
+Just an absolute huge refactoring effort with over 1000+ changes to please our WordPress.org overlords' WPCS checklist.
+Including, but not limited to:
+* Escaping literally anything that can be escaped.
+* Adding translator comments and re-ordering placeholders.
+* Refactoring DB Queries.
+* Replacing PHP functions with WordPress core functions.

 = 4.2.3.2 (2025-08-04) =
 * UPDATED Repository plugin name.